factbook/factbook.json/MONGO.md

 ## Import

-Use the `mongoimport` command/tool to import the json documents.
+Use the `mongoimport` command/tool to import the `factbook.json` documents.
 For example to import the country profile of Austria (that is, `europe/au.json`) use:

 ```